Banned Platini could face further trouble over Dubai event

 The ban relates to a payment of two million Swiss francs made by Blatter's FIFA to Platini in 2011, nine years after he finished working as a consultant to Blatter.

-On December 27, Platini attended the Globe Soccer Awards organised by the Dubai Sports Council in Dubai, along with soccer stars such as Argentine Lionel Messi and Italian Andrea Pirlo.
+On December 27, Platini attended the Globe Soccer Awards organised by the Dubai Sports Council in Dubai, along with football stars such as Argentine Lionel Messi and Italian Andrea Pirlo.

 Frenchman Platini was photographed at the event and also made comments regarding his ban to the Italian media while in Dubai.